-Estyr’s second EP, All Tied Up, will be released in early 2021.
+Estyr’s second EP, All Tied Up, was released in November 2021.
 The four-track album, produced by Rob McLay in Toronto, is a nostalgic reflection on her coming-of-age as a second-generation immigrant, featuring modulated vocal harmonies and electric drums.
-Drawing on influences such as Weyes Blood, Khruangbin, and Daniel Caesar, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, to be released in late 2020.
-She says, “I’ve long felt like I was writing a soundtrack I never had as a teenager--one that resonated with my reality as a multiracial kid in a suburban town.
-Altar Boy tells a story that would have spoken to me then.”
+Drawing on influences such as Weyes Blood and Alex G, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, which premiered at the Whistler Film Festival (December 2021).
+She says, “I’ve long felt like I was writing a soundtrack I never had as a teenager--one that resonated with my reality as a multiracial kid in a suburban town.”

-An ardent proponent for diversity in the arts, in 2017 Estyr founded Tiger Balme, an all-female band that has shared the stage with other local and international women of colour, including Madison McFerrin (Drake Underground, 2019), Emily Soon (Toronto, 2019), and Cutsleeve (Monarch Tavern, 2019).
-They are currently working on their debut full-length album, which is currently being produced by Paul Chin (Full Spectrum, 2020) in Toronto (release date to be determined).
-Estyr says, “Tiger Balme is the embodiment of everything I love as an artist: a collective space for women and people of colour to write and share their stories.”
+In 2017, Estyr co-founded Tiger Balme, an alt indie band that has shared the stage with Madison McFerrin (Drake Underground, 2019), Emily Soon (Toronto, 2019), and Cutsleeve (Monarch Tavern, 2019).
+They are currently working on their debut full-length album with producer Paul Chin (Full Spectrum, 2020) in Toronto (to be released late summer 2022).
+Estyr says, “Tiger Balme is the embodiment of everything I love as an artist: a collective space for gender minorities and people of colour to write and share their stories.”

-Following the release of Estyr’s debut single, “Human Alchemy” (September 2019), she has received local (Big City Small World, CBC Radio One, Toronto) and national radio play (The Strombo Show, CBC Music), while performing at music festivals and intimate venues across Southern Ontario and Finland, including: The Drake Underground (January 2020), Holy Smokes Music Festival (Guelph, 2019); SoFar Sounds (Toronto, 2019), and Manala (Helsinki, 2019).
+Since the release of Estyr’s debut single, “Human Alchemy” (September 2019), she has performed at music festivals and intimate venues across Southern Ontario and the Baltics, including: Tallinn Music Week (May 2022), Estonian Music Week (October 2021), What’s in the Box Festival X UNMASKED (December 2020), The Drake Underground (January 2020), and Holy Smokes Music Festival (Guelph, 2019).

 “Thanks to its honey-like pacing, echoing instrumentation, and Estyr’s beautifully crystalline vocals, “Human Alchemy” is the type of song that turns the messiest of breakups into an exercise in artful contemplation.” - Li-Wei Chu, From The Intercom (Los Angeles, USA), January 2019